APCAA Early Spring 2025 Digest

 "Inside The Hustle: Thriving In The Agency Life" Panel Features Bro.
 Nicholas W. Holland

 Dr. Thompson is the Founder, Visionary, CEO, and Chief Healing Officer of Whole Kingdom Wellness.
 He is a Naturopathic Physician and also an ordained Pastor.
 He has a passion for facilitating the healing of people in every aspect of their being.
 He believes that we all have inside of us the divine ability to be healed.
-Many of us just need a little assistance to push us along that healing path.
-Dr. Thompson desires to be the impetus for that push through Naturopathic Medicine, faith empowerment, and social engagement.
 From the medical perspective, Dr. Thompson specializes in Preventative Medicine, Weight Loss, Nutritional Counseling, and Chronic Illness such as Diabetes and High Blood Pressure.
 He is also equipped to help people with their spiritual transformation and development.

 Dr. Patrick Thompson hails from the great city of New Orleans, LA.
 He received a B.S. in Biology from Morehouse College.
 He then entered seminary at Emory University where he earned a Master of Divinity Degree (M.Div.) and Duke University where he earned a Master of Theology (Th.M.) with a concentration in Theology and Medicine.
 He worked in full time ministry as a pastor for 5 years and then entered medical school at the Southwest College of Naturopathic Medicine (Tempe, AZ) where he earned a Doctor of Naturopathic Medicine degree (N.D.).